Frequently Asked Questions

 County elections officials may stop posting the results described above when either of the following occurs:

-1. The county elections official certifies the results of the election.
+1. The Secretary of State certifies the results of the election.

 2. The only ballots left to count are vote-by-mail ballots for which a voter has the opportunity either to verify their signature or to provide their signature.
 If the county elections official stops posting results for this reason, they shall post a notice stating this reason on their website.

-4. On Election Night: Why have some counties not reported any results immediately after the polls close?
+3. On Election Night: Why might a county not report results immediately after the polls close?

-Each of the 58 county elections offices processes ballots differently, and the distances poll workers must travel from polling places to county offices vary greatly.
-State law requires county elections officials to send their first batch of results to the Secretary of State’s office no more than two hours after they begin tallying votes after polls close on Election Day.
-County elections officials continue to report results periodically on Election Night until all polling place ballot totals have been reported.
-County elections officials will continue to count vote-by-mail and provisional ballots up to 30 days after Election Day.
-(Elec.
-Code, §§ 15150, 15151.)
+State law requires county elections officials to send their first batch of results to the Secretary of State's office no more than two hours after they begin tallying the votes after polls close on Election Day.
+County elections officials continue to report results periodically on Election Night until all precinct ballot totals have been reported.
+County elections officials will continue to count vote-by-mail and provisional ballots in subsequent days.

-5. On Election Night: Why do some counties show no precincts have reported, yet some votes have been reported?
+4. On Election Night: Why might a county show no precincts have reported, yet some votes have been reported?

-The first election results reported are typically ballots received before Election Day.
+The first election results are typically ballots received before Election Day.
 Vote-by-mail ballots were transmitted to military and overseas voters on or before 45 days before Election Day.
-For all other Californians, vote-by-mail voting began on or before 29 days before Election Day.
-County elections officials may begin opening vote-by-mail ballot envelopes 29 days before Election Day, but those results cannot be accessed or shared with the public until all polls close on Election Day.
+For all other voters, vote-by-mail voting began on or before May 4, 2026 (E-29).
+County elections officials may begin opening and processing vote-by-mail ballot envelopes on the date mailing begins, which may not be later than May 4, 2026, but those results cannot be accessed or shared with the public until all polls close on Election Day.

-6. On Election Night: Why do some counties show 100% precincts partially reporting on their first report of the night?
+5. On Election Night: Why might a county show 100% of precincts partially reporting on their first report of the night?

-If a county reports vote results for at least one ballot per precinct, the county will show 100% precincts partially reporting and will appear as if they have gone “final” for the night.
-This does not always mean that the county is done reporting for the night; each subsequent report from the county will appear as an “update” report.
+If a county reports vote results for at least one ballot per precinct, the county will show 100% of precincts partially reporting and will appear as if they have gone “final” for the night.
+This does not always mean that the county is done reporting for the night; each subsequent report from the county will be considered an “update” report.

-7. On Election Night: Why do some counties show a high percentage of precincts reporting, yet the number of votes continues to change?
+6. On Election Night: Why might a county show a high percentage of precincts partially reporting, yet the number of votes continues to change?

 A county may show an entire precinct as having reported even if only one ballot from that precinct has been counted.
 This is why the website specifically notes the data is from precincts “partially” reporting.

-Election results will change throughout the 30-day canvass period as vote-by-mail ballots, provisional ballots (including conditional voter registration provisional ballots), and other ballots are tallied by county elections officials.
+Election results will be updated throughout the canvass period as vote-by-mail ballots, provisional ballots (including conditional voter registration provisional ballots), and other ballots are tallied.

 Vote-by-mail ballots received before Election Day are typically processed and ready to be counted on Election Day.
-Many more vote-by-mail ballots are dropped off at vote centers, polling locations, ballot drop-off locations, or arrive at county elections offices on Election Day.
-A mailed vote-by-mail ballot postmarked on or before Election Day is to be counted if received in the county elections office no later than seven days after the election; for this election, the seventh day lands on a state holiday, so the deadline moves forward to the next day.
-Depending on the volume of these types of ballots, it may take up to 30 days for county elections officials to process, verify, and count vote-by-mail ballots.
-The frequency of updated results will vary based on the size of each county and the process each local elections office uses to tally and report votes.
+Many more vote-by-mail ballots are dropped off at polling places, vote centers, ballot drop-off locations or arrive at the county elections offices on Election Day.
+A mailed vote-by-mail ballot postmarked on or before Election Day is to be counted if received in the county elections office no later than seven days after the election.
+Depending on the volume of these types of ballots, it may take several days for county elections officials to process, verify, and count vote-by-mail ballots.
+The frequency of updated results will vary based on the size of the county and the process the local elections office uses to tally and report votes.

-All vote-by-mail ballots that county elections officials determine to be valid and cast by eligible voters are counted and included in the official election results, which will be published by the Secretary of State by December 12, 2025.
+All vote-by-mail ballots that county elections officials determine to be valid and cast by eligible voters are counted and included in the official election results.

 A voter may check the status of their vote-by-mail ballot by visiting My Voter Status or sign up for the Secretary of State’s “Where’s My Ballot?” ballot tracking system which allows a voter to receive automatic notifications on the status of their vote-by-mail ballot.

-All provisional ballots, including Same Day Voter Registration (conditional voter registration) provisional ballots, that county elections officials determine to be valid and cast by eligible voters are counted and included in their official election results.
-Depending on the volume of these types of ballots, it may take up to 30 days for county elections officials to process, verify, and count provisional ballots.
+All provisional ballots, including Same Day Voter Registration (conditional voter registration) provisional ballots, that county elections officials determine to be valid and cast by eligible voters are counted and included in the official election results.
+Depending on the volume of these types of ballots, it may take several days for county elections officials to verify voter records and determine if ballots have been cast by eligible voters.

 You may check the status of your provisional ballot by visiting My Voter Status.